Semi-Detached, Suburban Mr. James: Contemporary reception

 Upon release in the UK, the single was met with positive reviews in the press.
 Writing for Record Mirror, Norman Jopling and Peter Jones declare that "Semi-Detached" has the potential of being a big hit.
 They claim that the song is not written in the songwriters usual style in the lyrics.
 The two state that the melody "is catchy enough to take them to the top", and conclude by stating that it is different instrumentally with "moments of falsetto".
 In a review for New Musical Express, a reviewer erroneously claims the mellotron to be a flute, though notes that it "sounds beautiful".
 They state that the "tune is a commercial highlight" while adding that the record's chorus is "delightfully infectious".
 Another NME reviewer speculates over the chart possibilities for the song, which they claim will "either be too experimental for the charts or the perfect fit".
 They conclude by claiming it is one of Manfred Mann's best recordings.
 Writing for Disc and Music Echo, Penny Valentine states that the single is a "pop dream", with two "contrasting sides for the fans to dig".
 She ends by stating that it most likely will become a hit.

 In the US, although being a B-side, Semi Detached, Suburban Mr. James" also received media coverage.
 In Cashbox magazine, the song is called "a very groovy ditty" by the staff."
 Russo claims that "Each and Every Day" was an inferior track to "Semi-Detached" and should've never been released as a single in the first place.
 However, he also claims that "Semi-Detached" might have not charted in the US regardless as Manfred Mann was in a state of commercial decline there.

 However, Manfred Mann also garnered some criticism over the single, with some fans and critics deeming it "too poppy".
 Russo states that these claims were "nothing new" and the band had been receiving "bad media representation" since they started having hits on the UK charts in 1964.
 In music magazine Beat Instrumental, it is stated that the band received criticism over "sounding like a thousand other purveyors of typical pop music", to which Mann himself responded.
 New Musical Express reported that this backlash allegedly stems from how the "Manfreds music" was being played endlessly on pirate radio stations, including album tracks from As Is.
 One fan is cited as saying that their music is "too bland" and "too 'poppy'" while stating that the group needed to experiment in style with the Beatles.
-Russo believes these claims were justified, as he'd agree that As Is was clustered with bland songs.
+Russo believes these claims were justified, as he would have agreed that As Is was clustered with bland songs.